There are many invasive species in Northern Ireland and visible in our Borough.

 Report sightings online by visiting http://www2.habitas.org.uk/records/

-Council will tackle the following invasive non-native species on Council owned land
+Council will manage the following invasive non-native species on Council owned land

 Further information for Householders

-The main information can be found on the NI Direct website https://www.nidirect.gov.uk/articles/invasive-plants
+The main information on non-native invasive species can be found on the NI Direct website https://www.nidirect.gov.uk/articles/invasive-plants

 Further information on the management and control of Japanese knotweed, Giant hogweed and Himalayan balsam can be found at Property Care Association (PCA) www.property-care.org/homeowners/invasive-weed-control/